SAN FRANCISCO — By Eric Shun, AI Bee Reel Staff

 SEATTLE, WA — Local productivity reached dangerous levels today as thousands of software developers lined up for the new Dunkin’ 48-ounce coffee bucket.
 The massive plastic tub, which is roughly the size of a small toddler, has officially replaced water, food, and sleep for the city’s tech workforce.
 Witnesses reported seeing engineers stumbling out of the store, hugging the warm buckets like long-lost relatives, while their eyes remained permanently widened in a state of terrified focus.

-“We noticed our team was wasting valuable coding time on biological pauses like blinking,” said Marcus Thorne, VP of Human Endurance at a downtown cloud firm.
+“We noticed our team was wasting valuable coding time on biological pauses like blinking,” said Tariq Osman, VP of Human Endurance at a downtown cloud firm.
 “This bucket solves that.”
-Dunkin’ is currently testing the jumbo-sized 48-ounce container to cater to customers who require extreme amounts of caffeine, and Thorne confirmed his team has already pre-ordered pallets of the liquid fuel.
-“Sure, the office smells like roasted panic, but we shipped the update three weeks early.”
+Osman confirmed his team has already pre-ordered pallets of the liquid fuel.
+“Sure, the office smells like roasted panic, but we shipped the update three weeks early.
+Two engineers have started speaking in binary, but their commit history has never been cleaner.”

 The trend took a medical turn by the afternoon as workers sought faster intake methods.
 “My throat was getting tired from swallowing, so I improvised,” explained Linda Chang, a Senior Backend Jitter Specialist.
 She was seen rigging a plastic tube from the 48-ounce bucket directly into her arm vein while frantically typing on two keyboards at once.
 “Now that the caffeine enters my blood instantly, I can hear colors and I have successfully debugged the future.”